 For the Book Buff

-- Whistlestop Bookshop (129 W. High St., Carlisle) is an independent bookstore offering the latest releases in fiction, non-fiction, poetry, children’s literature, and graphic literature, plus other book-related merchandise, puppets, toys, games, and puzzles.
+- Whistlestop Bookshop (129 W. High St., Carlisle) is an independent bookstore offering the latest releases in fiction, non-fiction, poetry, children’s literature, graphic literature, and other book-related merchandise, puppets, toys, games, and puzzles.

 - Cupboard Maker Books (157 N. Enola Rd., Enola) carries a large selection of gently-used hardback and paperback titles.
-The shop is also home to a number of foster cats from Castaway Critters.
+The shop is also home to several foster cats from Castaway Critters.

 For the Jewelry Lover